meshery/meshery/docs/pages/project/contributing/contributing-rego.md

 Working with the Meshery Policy Engine can feel complex because of the large number of different relationships a Meshery Design might contain.
 Contributors must then be careful to test any changes thoroughly to avoid unexpected results.
 When working with the Rego policies themselves it makes testing and development easier to be able to test the policies directly without running the entire Meshery Server.
 When working on the policies keep the following in mind:

 - Since we will be running these policies using the OPA CLI directly without the Go bootstrap code we need to provide the necessary context for the policy engine.
-This means providing a data structure containing the valid Meshery Relationships the policy engine will validate against. **Currently there is no automated process for getting this relationship data.**
+This means providing a data structure containing the valid Meshery Relationships the policy engine will evaluate against.
 - The input to the policy engine is a Meshery Design as a JSON data structure.
 When testing the Meshery Policy Engine you will need to provide this design as input.
-If you are working on a bug you will need to get the design from the issue or reporter.
+If you are working on a bug you will need to get the design from the issue or directly from the individual who reported the bug.

 ## Executing OPA